Ties - Part I, assessment and planning

 What if I suspect my baby has ties or tight oral/body tissues?

-When it becomes clear that the baby needs an evaluation to rule in/out ties, and perhaps have the procedure to release them - I have a very specific list of doctors that I refer to.
+When it’s clear that a baby needs an evaluation to rule in/out ties, and perhaps have the procedure to release them - I have a very specific list of doctors that I refer to.
 There are too many doctors dismiss ties, or call them “small” or “mild” (there is no such thing), or say that it’s fine because the baby is gaining (which ignores that they may have oral dysfunction and are only compensating to gain weight).
 On the opposite end there are too many doctors who will release any frenulum (even ones that may not be ties but just needed time and oral/body exercises to function well).
 And, especially unfortunately - too many that do a poor procedure.
 The people on my list are very highly vetted from my and my collegues’ experiences.
 But, again it is crucial that you have a functional evaluation before jumping to any procedures.
 This page, and also my Ties, Part II page, discuss why.

 But, before you go on to Ties, Part II - here are resources to help you learn more about ties and oral/body tension.